RyanSoto/PokeDasher/README.md

 Night/Day cycle

-stamina depletes through out the day, can be restored with item
+stamina depletes through out the day, can be restored with item. if already on a deliver player will incur a penalty

 experience

+stored stats

 level editor

+Fix drinking animation: problem, needs to wait for current animation to finish